wangzelin007/microsoft-notes/2021/code-review/command review guide.md

 - May I ask will backup_config_response.properties always have property storage_type or cross_region_restore_flag
 - use dict.get(key[, default=None]) to assign default values.
 - May I ask could we get those enumeration values from the Python SDK?
+- Please add more context for why this is changed.

 Azure-cli:
 - For [] need check title